brandyodhiambo/Quench/README.md

   - Views display visual elements and controls on the screen.
 They’re typically subclasses of UIView.
   - View models transform model information into values that can be displayed on a view.
 They’re usually classes, so they can be passed around as references.

+## Important Note on App's Stability
+This app is a work in progress and is currently in heavy development.
+Bugs may be present and any feedback or bug reports are welcome.

 ### Home Screen
 <img src="project/q_home.png" width="250"/> <img src="project/q_home2.png" width="250"/>